Salad Oil

 500 ml

 Our composition of three important oil classics is your everyday companion of a valuable cuisine.
 We have composed the balanced blend to cover the daily requirements for both essential fatty acids and vitamin E. The fatty acids omega 6 and omega 3 ensure an optimum provision of the body, since they are contained in the recommended 5 to 1 ratio.
-Based on cold pressed rapeseed- and sunflower oil, the composition is rounded by the fruity aroma of extra virgin olive oil.
-This blend gives a fresh flavor to crisp lettuce as well as to cold starters.
-Refine it even more with a splash of lemon or some mild vinegar, and our salad oil will make the ideal basis of a deliciously rich vinaigrette.
+Based on cold pressed Rapeseed- and Sunflower Oil, the composition is rounded by the aroma of Extra Virgin Olive Oil Fruity.

 * Product of organic farming